andrewcopp/Calcutta/backend/cmd/sandbox/README.md

   - Selects a Calcutta directly.
 - `-out <path>`
   - Writes CSV output to a file.
 If omitted, output is written to stdout.
+- `-exclude-entry-name <name>`
+  - Excludes bids from entries with this exact name when computing investment totals/shares.
+  - Example: `-exclude-entry-name "Andrew Copp"`
+  - This is useful for measuring cannibalization and reducing strategy leakage when training investment models.

 You must provide **exactly one** of `-year` or `-calcutta-id`.